camunda/camunda-docs-manual/content/user-guide/process-engine/batch.md

 ## Creating a Batch

 A batch is created by executing a process engine command asynchronously.

-Currently supported batch types:

-- [Process Instance Migration][batch-migration]
-- [Cancellation of running Process Instances][process-instance-cancellation]
-- [Deletion of Historic Process Instances][process-instance-deletion]
-- [Update Process Instance Suspend State][process-instance-suspend]
-- [Setting retries of jobs associated with Process Instances][set-job-retries]
-- [Set Variables to Process Instances][set-variables]
-- [Process Instance Modification][process-instance-modification]
-- [Process Instance Restart][process-instance-restart]
-- [Setting retries of external tasks][set-external-tasks-retries]
-- [Set a Removal Time to Historic Process Instances][set-removal-time]
-- [Set a Removal Time to Historic Decision Instances][set-removal-time]
-- [Set a Removal Time to Historic Batches][set-removal-time]
+You can find a list of currently supported batch types in the [Batch operations]({{< ref "/user-guide/process-engine/batch-operations.md">}}).

-Java API can be used to create Batch command, please refer to specific commands for exact usage example.
+The Java API can be used to create Batch command.
+Refer to specific commands for exact usage examples.

 ## Query a Batch